-In addition to the --with-snmp option above, this one allows to provide a custom program name (in PATH) or complete pathname to net-snmp-config.
+In addition to the --with-snmp option above, this one allows to provide a custom program name (in PATH) or complete pathname to net-snmp-config (may have copies named per architecture, e.g. net-snmp-config-32 and net-snmp-config-64.
 This may be needed on build systems which support multiple architectures, or in cases where your distribution names this program differently.
+With a default value of yes it would mean preference of this program, compared to information from pkg-config, if both are available.